Quaking in Soft Granular Particles with Speed-dependent Friction: Role of Critical Volume Fraction and Inertia: Main Results

-In Figure~\ref{fig:PS_timeseries}, we plot the values of instantaneous stress as functions of time for both case $\alpha$ (governed by the SH model) and case $\beta$ (governed by the CH model).
-Panel (a) exhibits quasi-periodic growths and sudden drops of stresses, that we refer to as type-I quaking \cite{Tsai2024b}, for results from the SH model.
-In contrast, panel (b) shows relatively smooth curves and occasional small drops for results from the CH model.
-Nevertheless, the typical magnitude of stresses of case $\beta$ is almost five times that of case $\alpha$.
-This suggests that the repeated reorganizations of particles (the quaking events) in case $\alpha$ has significantly weakened the granular packing.
+In Figs.~\ref{fig:PS_timeseries-a} and \ref{fig:PS_timeseries-b}, we plot the values of instantaneous stresses as functions of time extracted from the simulation data corresponding to the point $\alpha$ (governed by the SH model) and the point $\beta$ (governed by the CH model) indicated by the arrows in Fig.~\ref{fig:mueff_I-b}; both are in the quasistatic regime.
+Figure~\ref{fig:PS_timeseries-a} exhibits quasi-periodic growths and sudden drops of stresses, to which we refer as quaking \cite{Tsai2024b}.
+In contrast, Fig.~\ref{fig:PS_timeseries-b} shows relatively smooth curves and occasional small drops.

-Figure~\ref{fig:SigRatio} shows the instantaneous stress ratio $\sigma_{xz}(t)/\sigma_{zz}(t)$ for both case $\alpha$ and case $\beta$.
-Note that the curve for SH model (case $\alpha$) exhibits dramatic rises and falls and spends a large fraction of time at values higher than that of the CH counterpart (case $\beta$).
-This explains that, despite being weakened by the quaking events, the granular packing governed by the SH model here has a higher stress ratio than its CH counterpart, as long as it is averaged over time.
+Comparing Figs.~\ref{fig:PS_timeseries-a} and \ref{fig:PS_timeseries-b}, we find that the typical magnitude of stresses in Fig.~\ref{fig:PS_timeseries-b} is almost five times that of Fig.~\ref{fig:PS_timeseries-a}, even if their volume fractions are exactly the same.
+This suggests that the repeated reorganizations of particles (the quaking events in the SH simulations) have significantly weakened the granular packing.